Table of Content

 Architecture

-DeepSeek focuses on using Mixture of Elements (MoE) and Reinforcement Learning (RL).
+DeepSeek focuses on using Mixture of Experts (MoE) and Reinforcement Learning (RL).
 Through RL, DeepSeek models are capable of learning about certain topics through content, adapting their knowledge base over time.
 This means DeepSeek’s responses and solutions improve as they learn more information through user interaction

-Qwen, on the other hand, is based on Mixture of Elements, but their data is pre-trained.
+Qwen, on the other hand, is based on a Mixture of Experts, but their data is pre-trained.
 So, there is no adaptive learning mechanism when it comes to any of Qwen’s models at this moment.
 However, Qwen does offer processes like fine-tuning to improve certain knowledge gaps the model may have.

 Performance in Tasks